petardp/emfjson/index.md

 layout: main
 title: Home
 intro:
-    title: The Eclipse Modeling Framework meets JSON.
+    title: The Eclipse Modeling Framework meets JSON
-    description: Collection of tools to use JSON as an underlying data format for EMF in Eclipse, the browser and server side.
+    description: JSON as data format for EMF in Eclipse, the browser and server side.
-features:
+features-one:
     -
         title: Simple
-        description: Seamless integration to Jackson and EMF Resource API.
+        description: Integration with EMF Resource and Jackson APIs.
     -
         title: Fast
         description: Twice as fast as XMI.
     -
         title: OSGI
-        description: Standalone and OSGI environments (e.g. Eclipse plugins).
+        description: Build for standalone and OSGI environments (e.g. Eclipse plugins).
+features-second:
     -
-        title: Javascript
+        title: JavaScript
         description: Implementation for the Browser and Node.
     -
         title: GWT